 Emotionally Based School Avoidance (EBSA) is a broad umbrella term used to describe a group of children and young people who have severe difficulty in attending school due to emotional factors.
 This often results in the child or young person having prolonged absences from school.

 A clear distinction is made between those that are absent from school due to truanting and those that are absent from school due to the specific emotional distress that they experience around attending school.

-Further information for schools and practitioners on how to identify, assess, plan and put in place strategies and can be found in the West Sussex Return to School Guidance, ‘Emotional based school avoidance’ (EBSA) Guidance and EBSA toolkit.
+Further information for schools and practitioners on how to identify, assess, plan and put in place strategies can be found in the ‘Emotional based school avoidance’ (EBSA) Guidance and EBSA toolkit.

 Last updated 28 November 2022